So by now many of you know your Enneagram number…but the bigger question is what do you do with it? Especially what do you do with it as a leader?

 The Road Back to You by Ian Morgan Cron and Suzanne Stabile is a fantastic introduction to the Enneagram.

-If you haven’t read the book, done the Enneagram test and don’t know your Enneagram number, here’s a link to the free test that will help you discover more about your natural personality type.
+If you haven’t read the book, done the Enneagram test and don’t know your Enneagram number, here’s a link to the free test (we’re so sorry – this link is no longer active!) that will help you discover more about your natural personality type.

 I’m an 8 – The Challenger.